 - The Log In button enables customers to leave this page to access their existing account, rather than signing up for a new account.

 - Links to other Chime web pages with every scroll provide visitors with many escape routes, continuing to demonstrate a browsing experience.

 - A full-sized footer with many more external links (including social media buttons) allows visitors to bounce from the page without any conversion.

-These elements indicate the Chime homepage is designed to be a comprehensive browsing experience for all visitors, unlike the post-click experiences above that both provide a 1:1 conversion ratio for segmented audiences.
+These elements indicate the Chime homepage is designed to be a comprehensive browsing experience for all visitors, unlike the post-click landing pages above that both provide a 1:1 conversion ratio for segmented audiences.

-Create every campaign with a seamless ad-to-post-click experience
+Create every campaign with a seamless ad-to-post-click landing page

 Segmenting and personalizing ads is necessary, as is personalizing the pages they direct traffic to.

-Use inspiration from the examples above to create your own campaigns that tell the same story narrative across the pre- and post-click experience.
+Use inspiration from the examples above to create your own campaigns that tell the same story narrative across the pre- and post-click landing page.
 To see how Instapage can help you create these experiences at scale, request an Instapage Enterprise Demo today.